NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I submit a job to the scheduler?

 Our scheduler **Slurm** provides two approaches to submit jobs:

  1)  Using a bash script that includes directives to the Slurm scheduler.
  2)  Using command-line arguments to provide directives to Slurm.

+### Using bash script

-To submit a job to the scheduler you need to write a jobscript that contains the resources the job is asking for and the actual commands you want to run.
+For the first approach, to submit a job to the scheduler you need to write a jobscript that contains the resources the job is asking for and the actual commands/programs you want to run.
 This jobscript is then submitted using the `batch` command.
+The `#SBATCH` lines in your jobscript are options to `sbatch`.
+It will take each line which has `#SBATCH` as the first two characters and use the contents beyond that as an option.
+It will be put in to the queue and will begin running on the compute nodes at some point later when it has been allocated resources.

 ```
 batch myjobscript
 ```

-It will be put in to the queue and will begin running on the compute nodes at some point later when it has been allocated resources.
+On the other side, if you want an interactive execution of your job, you can use the `srun` comand to initiate job steps in real time.
+You can also use `srun` inside the jobscript you are running with `sbatch` to launch parallel tasks.

-### Passing in qsub options on the command line
+### Passing in command-line arguments

-The `#$` lines in your jobscript are options to qsub.
-It will take each line which has `#$` as the first two characters and use the contents beyond that as an option.

-You can also pass options directly to the qsub command and this will override the settings in your script.
+You can also pass options directly to the `sbatch` commands and this will override the settings in your script.
 This can be useful if you are scripting your job submissions in more complicated ways.
+The `srun` command only accepts comand-line arguments

 For example, if you want to change the name of the job for this one instance of the job you can submit your script with:
 ```
-qsub -N NewName myscript.sh
+sbatch --job-name=NewName myscript.sh
 ```

 Or if you want to increase the wall-clock time to 24 hours:
 ```
-qsub -l h_rt=24:0:0 myscript.sh
+qsub t 24:0:0 myscript.sh
 ```

 You can submit jobs with dependencies by using the `-hold_jid` option.
 For example, the command below submits a job that won't run until job 12345 has finished:
 ```
-qsub -hold_jid 12345 myscript.sh
+sbatch --depend=12345 myscript.sh
 ```

 You may specify node type with the `-ac allow=` flags as below:

 ```
-qsub -ac allow=L myscript.sh
+sbatch -ac allow=L myscript.sh
 ```

 This command tells this GPU job to only run the type L nodes which have Nvidia A100s

 ```
-qsub -ac allow=EF myscript.sh
+sbatch -ac allow=EF myscript.sh
 ```

 This tells this GPU job to only run on the type E and F nodes which have Nvidia V100s.